Directed Research in Biology|Guidelines for BIOL 1950/1960

 All course registration for BIOL 1950/1960 requires the completion of a Proposal Form that describes the project and its evaluation.

 Signatures must be obtained from the project sponsor (a Brown faculty member) and the student’s concentration advisor.

-Once the proposal form is completed, submit it to the Biology Undergraduate Affairs office (Arnold Lab, Suite 124) for review and approval by Dean Marjorie Thompson.
+Once the proposal form is completed, submit it to the Office of Biology Undergraduate Education (Arnold Lab, Suite 124) for review and approval by Dean Marjorie Thompson.

 Once the proposal is approved, we will do the override in Banner to enable you to register.

 After the override is done, student must go into Banner to register.
 This can be done until 5:00 p.m. at the end of the add-drop period, two weeks into the semester.